-If Hashem doesn't say it in such an unalterable way, then man does have a right to question, to pray, and to try to convince God to do things in a different way.
-Chazal say that a person can pray even when the sword is against one's throat.
-Sometimes though Hashem's decision is etched in stone.
+If Hashem doesn't say it in such an unalterable way, then man does have a right to question, to pray, and to try to convince God to do things differently.
+Chazal say that a person can pray even when the sword is against his throat.
+Sometimes, though, Hashem's decision is etched in stone.
 The job of man then is to submit and accept.
 This was the case with Moshe and his God-given mission to lead the Jews out of Mitzrayim.

+F

-F. Moshe's Punishments
+Moshe's Punishments

-What were the punishments of Moshe?
-He was not allowed to go into Eretz Yisrael even after seven days of beseeching.
+Moshe was not allowed to go into Eretz Yisrael, even after seven days of beseeching.
 He was also not allowed to be the kohen gadol.
 How do these punishments fit his sin?

-The gemara in Sota (daf 14) asks, why did Moshe want to enter into the land of Israel?
+The Gemara (Sota 14a) asks: Why did Moshe want to enter into the Land of Israel?
 Was it because he wanted to taste the delicious fruits of the land?
-That reason is unbecoming of Moshe, it is not his level.
-Rather, says the gemara, he wanted to fulfill the mitzvos hatlyuos baaretz.
-He wanted to perform the unique mitzvos that can only be fulfilled in the Land of Israel.
-Moshe wanted to build the Beis Hamikdash, he wanted to keep the laws of Shmita.
-He wanted to separate trumos and maasros, give gifts to a kohen and a levi, eat maaser sheni in Jerusalem, etc. Why did Moshe feel it was so important for him to do those mitzvos?
+That reason is unbecoming of Moshe's stature.
+Rather, says the Gemara, he wanted to fulfill the mitzvos hateluyos ba'aretz, to perform the unique mitzvos that can only be fulfilled in Israel.
+Moshe wanted to build the Beis Hamikdash and keep the laws of shmitta.
+He wanted to separate terumos and ma'asros, give gifts to a kohen and a levi, eat ma'aser sheini in Jerusalem, etc. Why did Moshe feel it was so important for him to do these mitzvos?
 We can assume that Moshe did mitzvos during all of his waking hours.
 Who knows how much he ever slept?
-He went to Har Sinai for forty sleepless days and nights, three times!
-He didn't ever sleep much.
+He went to Har Sinai for forty sleepless days and nights-three times!
 He was doing mitzvos all the time, especially the great mitzva of learning Torah.
-Why did he desire to do the mitzvos of Eretz Yisrael?
+Why did he so desire to do the mitzvos of Eretz Yisrael?

-Rav Chaim Vital explain that according to the sages the human body has 248 limbs.
-Correspondingly, there are 248 positive mitzvos, mitzvos asei.
-These mitzvos correspond to the 248 limbs of the human body.
-Additionally, the soul of a Jew also has 248 spiritual parts, corresponding to the 248 parts of the body.
+Rav Chaim Vital explains that the human body has 248 limbs.
+Correspondingly, there are 248 positive mitzvos.
+Additionally, the soul of a Jew has 248 spiritual parts, corresponding to the 248 parts of the body.
 When a person does all these mitzvos in the proper way, he creates spiritual energy for his body.
 Moreover, he creates positive spiritual energy for the limbs of his soul.
-The purpose of mitzva performance is to perfect the parts of the soul.
+The purpose of mitzvos is to perfect the parts of the soul.
 Moshe Rabbeinu knew this secret.
-Without the mitzvos of Eretz Yisrael, he knew he would be missing the level of perfection of his soul that those mitzvos would endow him with.
+Without the mitzvos of Eretz Yisrael, he knew he would be missing the level of soul perfection with which those mitzvos would endow him.

-Moshe's perfection would obviously be good for the Jewish people.
+Moshe's perfection would obviously be good for the Jewish People.
 He was their leader.
-His soul was a universal soul, which included all the Jews within him.
+His soul was a universal soul that included all the Jews within him (see above Parshas Vayakhel).
 His perfection would help the people.
-The kaballists and midrashim write that if Hashem would have allowed Moshe to enter into Eretz Yisrael, he would have been able to prevent the destruction of the Beis Hamikdash forever.
+The Kabbalists and Midrashim (Batei Midrashos 2, Midrash Aggada 80 on Ha'azinu, Alshich 80 on Va'eschanan) write that if Hashem would have allowed Moshe to enter into Eretz Yisrael, he would have been able to prevent the destruction of the Beis Hamikdash forever.
 He would have built the Beis Hamikdash and it would have stood for eternity.
 Without Moshe's entry into the land, it took more than 400 years just to build the Beis Hamikdash.
-Then it only lasted for another 400 plus years until it was destroyed.
+Then it lasted only for another 410 years until it was destroyed.

-G. The Positive Side of Moshe's Punishments
+The Positive Side of Moshe's Punishments